|Laura Cirelli, PhD

 Farhat is a third year student at the University of Toronto Scarborough pursing a double major in neuroscience and human biology.
 She is striving to learn more about perception and public health through her undergraduate career.
 She is passionate about sparking happiness in children, spreading awareness about global topics, and hopes to provide access to quality healthcare to underprivileged children in Bangladesh.
 Outside of the lab, Farhat can be found brainstorming creative writing pieces and creating vacation itineraries for countries she dreams of visiting.

 Hanqi is a fourth-year undergraduate student pursuing a Psychology Specialist degree at University of Toronto Scarborough.
 She is interested in developmental psychology and education, and hopes to pursue a career is these fields.
 Hanqi is currently working on a project with Dr. Cirelli and Dr. Kragness on infants’ daily music perception and song familiarity.
-Outside of the lab, Hanqi enjoys playing the piano, travelling and learning French.
+Outside of the lab, Hanqi enjoys playing the piano, travelling, cooking and baking.

 Parjanya is a third-year student at the University of Toronto Scarborough pursuing a double major in Neuroscience and Immunology, with a minor in Psychology.
 She is interested in cognitive neuroscience and sensorimotor systems.
 As part of the TEMPO lab, Parjanya is working on a project regarding how musical features encourage auditory-motor synchronization in early childhood.
 Outside of academics, she is passionate about playing Indian classical music on the piano, painting and knitting.
 She hopes to start learning the Indian classical dance of Bharatnatyam this year as well.